BELSOMRA is a prescription medicine for adults who have trouble falling or staying asleep (insomnia).

 Help your doctor understand your insomnia.

-Do I have trouble falling asleep?
+Do you have trouble falling asleep?

-Do I have trouble staying asleep?
+Do you have trouble staying asleep?

 BELSOMRA may cause decreased awareness and alertness.
 The morning after you take BELSOMRA, your ability to drive safely and think clearly may be decreased.
 You may also have sleepiness during the day.